 Each conviction for a traffic violation requires payment of court fines and costs.
 Additionally, points may be added to your driver record.
 Michigan's point system assigns a specific value to each traffic violation, as mandated by the Michigan Vehicle Code.
 Points are only applied to your record after a conviction, finding of guilt, or responsibility for a civil infraction.
 These points remain on your record for a duration of two years from the date of conviction.
 If you believe there are mitigating circumstances for your ticket, you must present them in court.
 It is important to note that the Secretary of State does not have the authority to overturn a court conviction or the associated points.

 The law firm of Caldwell Law, PLLC represents clients on Michigan traffic tickets throughout the West Michigan area representing both commercial vehicle drivers and personal vehicles.
 On 90% of the cases I'm hired on I either get the charge reduced or dismissed.

 If you’d like the best chance at negotiating a ticket reduction, you want Mr. Caldwell representing you.

 Why is fighting every traffic ticket a wise investment?

-Here are the major disadvantages to paying a ticket without trying to fight:
+Here are the main drawbacks of paying a ticket without fighting:

-Higher insurance premiums for 3-5 years following the incident which are far greater than the cost of a lawyer.
+Higher insurance premiums for 3-5 years, surpassing the price of hiring a lawyer.